cloudflare/cloudflare-docs/products/fundamentals/src/content/glossary/index.md

 ## certificate
 SSL certificates enable encryption over HTTPS for traffic between a client and a website.
 SSL certificates contain the website's public key and the website's identity along with related information.
 Devices attempting to communicate with the origin web server reference the SSL certificate to obtain the public key and verify the server's identity.
 Cloudflare provides a [Universal SSL certificate](https://developers.cloudflare.com/ssl/edge-certificates/universal-ssl) for each active Cloudflare domain.

-**Related terms:** CAA record, Certificate Authority, EV certificate, intermediate certificate, primary certificate, root certificate
+**Related terms:** SSL certificate, CAA record, Certificate Authority, EV certificate, intermediate certificate, primary certificate, root certificate
 **Relevant links:** [Cloudflare SSL documentation](https://developers.cloudflare.com/ssl/)

-## Certificate Authority
+## Certificate Authority (CA)
 A CA is a trusted third party that provides SSL certificates for encrypting network traffic.

 ## Certification Authority Authorization (CAA) record